ShahSiam11/Final-Year-Project/README.md

 * **Manual input friction** (RTSP, thresholds) → added automation for camera setup and threshold synchronization.

 Testing was not about proving the system “worked” once, but about **finding the design, thresholds, and frameworks that delivered consistently above-satisfactory results** across domains and constraints.

 ---
-Perfect — your answers are sharp and very **strategist-oriented**: respecting institutional culture, balancing automation with control, and designing for adoption rather than enforcement.
-Here’s a polished **Business & Policy Layer** section for your README:

----